vishwanatharondekar/meal-image-mapping-lambda/README.md

 1. Go to Firebase Console → Project Settings
 2. Copy your Project ID
 3. Ensure your Firestore database has the required collections: `meals` and `mealImageMappings`
+   - Note: `mealImageMappings` documents use meal names as document IDs to ensure uniqueness

 ## Installation